 Nevada Laws on Service Dogs, Horses, and Emotional Support Animals

-Nevada law gives people the right to bring service dogs and miniature horses into housing and public places.
+Nevada law gives people the right to bring service dogs and miniature horses into public places, and service or emotional support animals into rental housing.

 What Counts as a Service Animal in Nevada?